enkidevs/curriculum/Web/HTML/formatting-text-elements/intro-abbr.md

 * Displayed as a block element by default.
 * Represents an abbreviation
-* Optionally provides a full description for the content.
+* Optionally provides a full description of the content.
 * Some browsers present the description as a tooltip.
 * Displayed as an inline element by default.
 * Some browsers add a dotted underline to the content of the element.